GVaruni19/Python-Beginners/README.md

       4. Program to Multiply two Floating Point Numbers
       5. Program to Find ASCII Value of a Character
       6. Program to Compute Quotient and Remainder
-      7. Program to Find the Size of int, float, double and char - Remaining
+      7. Program to Find the Size of int, float, double and char
       8. Program to Demonstrate the Working of Keyword long - Remaining
       9. Program to Swap Two Numbers
       10. Program to Check Whether a Number is Even or Odd